 Having excellent credit opens doors.
-Having bad credit leads to a snowball effect that can lock low-income Americans into poverty forever.
+Having bad credit leads to a snowball effect that can lock low-income Brits and Americans into poverty forever.
 The problem isn’t just that having bad credit means, for example, that it’s hard to qualify for a mortgage — bad credit also makes life more expensive.
 “It’s a huge deal in part because it forces you often to turn towards other types of credit products, like predatory loans,” says Ariel Nelson, an attorney with the National Consumer Law Center (NCLC).
 “In housing, the places that will accept you might have really poor conditions that might cost more than they should for what they are.”
 You have less money and therefore are more likely to need credit, but can only access high-interest loans where you end up paying more over the course of the loan than someone with good credit would.
 It’s a system that punishes people who don’t have much money by making them pay more money.

 But of course, class isn’t the only discriminatory axis when it comes to credit and lending.
-An Urban Institute analysis of credit data shows that, nationally, the average credit score in predominantly white neighborhoods is 697, while in predominantly non-white areas it’s 621.
+An Urban Institute analysis of credit data shows that, nationally, the average credit score in predominantly white neighbourhoods is 697, while in predominantly non-white areas it’s 621.
 This disparity can be even wider in certain cities.
-In New York City, people living in predominantly white areas have an average score of 740, while those in non-white areas score around 648.
+In New York City, US, people living in predominantly white areas have an average score of 740, while those in non-white areas score around 648.

-Nelson emphasizes that the consumer credit system doesn’t just reflect symptoms of existing inequalities.
+Nelson emphasises that the consumer credit system doesn’t just reflect symptoms of existing inequalities.
 “It’s also a system that perpetuates it,” she says.
 One example is the fact that non-white consumers often end up paying more for cars than white consumers with similar creditworthiness.
 A 2018 National Fair Housing Alliance report tested the degree to which your race can affect car prices, and it found that 62.5% of the time, their non-white testers were offered higher-interest loans compared to white testers who had worse credit.
-Non-white testers who were discriminated against were offered terms that, on average, would have resulted in them paying $2,662 more for the car.
+Non-white testers who were discriminated against were offered terms that, on average, would have resulted in them paying $2,662 (£1,925) more for the car.
 This “mark-up” for Black and Latinx car buyers has been well-documented over the years.

 They're given more expensive terms for mortgages, too.
-Housing costs in neighborhoods with mostly Black residents are about 25% higher than those in comparable neighborhoods that are majority white.
+Housing costs in neighbourhoods with mostly Black residents are about 25% higher than those in comparable neighbourhoods that are majority white.
 Racism in mortgage-lending goes beyond the now well-known practice of redlining, which has been used mainly to deny home loans to Black Americans.
 It was made illegal in the Fair Housing Act of 1968, but modern redlining still exists.
 “Most likely, these days, it could be that they have a policy or a practice that appears neutral on its face,” says NCLC attorney Odette Williamson.
 “But the outcome is that people in a certain community are not getting those loans.”

 In fact, she explains, decades of redlining helped set up the disaster of the 2008 subprime mortgage bust.
 The credit industry is a business concerned with profit, after all, and spurred by a desire to expand into new markets to sell even more products, combined with some financial market deregulation in the ’80s, lenders began offering predatory subprime mortgages in the very communities that had traditionally been excluded from homeownership.
 “It was called reverse redlining,” says Williamson.
 “Black and Latinx communities were given these loans that were just awful, terrible, not sustainable, and just blew up in your face after a while.”

 An NCLC paper that Williamson co-authored states that these communities were “easy prey” exactly due to the fact that they “had been starved for credit for generations.”
-The paper notes that “even adjusting for income, subprime was sold disproportionately to borrowers of color.”
+The paper notes that “even adjusting for income, subprime was sold disproportionately to borrowers of colour.”
 And actually, the likelihood of subprime loans being given to non-white borrowers compared to white borrowers increased the higher the income bracket.

 A “subprime” loan is, at its core, an expensive loan.
 That on its own doesn’t necessarily make it predatory, but the loans that were given to people of color in the lead-up to the mortgage crisis didn’t just have high interest rates.
 According to Williamson, they were often marketed in deceptive ways and the terms were both “opaque” and “abusive.”
 For example, they were much more likely to contain something called a “prepayment penalty” — a fee for paying your mortgage off too early.
 While only 2% of all mortgages contained such a penalty at the time, 80% of these subprime mortgages had one.
 The penalty often had a devastating financial impact on homebuyers who tried, understandably, to refinance the mortgage into a lower rate.